 The Council has continued its programme of comprehensive service reviews where service delivery is challenged against national best practice and performance.
-Internal Overview & Scrutiny Committee approved the Service Review Guidelines in 2008 and they were revised in March 2010 to reflect the new requirement to produce and approve a "Statement of Consultation" as part of the Stage 1 report.
-The programme of reviews for the financial year 2010/11 included Building Control and the Ely Markets.
+The Service Review Guidelines were originally approved in 2008 and were revised in March 2010 to reflect the new requirement to produce and approve a "Statement of Consultation" as part of the Stage 1 report.
+The programme of reviews for the financial year 2011/12 included Housing Services and the Out of Hours Service.